brian926/GoWebService/README.md

 # Golang WebService

-Creating a basic WebService with in Go in order to familiarize with the language.
+Creating a basic WebService within Go in order to familiarize with the language.